robisim74/angular-l10n/doc/spec.md

         this.localization.translationChanged.subscribe(

-            // Refresh the variable 'title' with the new translation when the selected language changes.
+            // Refreshes the variable 'title' with the new translation when the selected language changes.
             () => { this.title = this.localization.translate('TITLE'); }

         );